Sa1g0/Embeded/STM8/TM1637_7segment_HW-069/README.txt

 1. display_by_segment(char COLON, char GRID1, char GRID2, char GRID3, char GRID4)

-Best used when input is single variable for each grid or there is a need to ommit some grids in between.
+Best used when input is single variable for each grid, there is a need to ommit some grids in between or sign other than 0-9 digit will be display.

 COLON: ON or OFF as HW-069 comes with colon between 2'nd and 3'rd grid for time based operations.
 GRID1-4: From left to right.
 Can be either OFF or takes number from 0-9 displaying correspondingly.
 Numbers from 90 up represents special characters found in translate() function.